Olian04/Recordari/README.md

 });

-// 2) Test the actual configurations against the Record const config = RConfig(require('config.json'));
+// 2) Test the actual configurations against the Record const config = RConfig(require('config.json')); // Will throw if the constraints fail

-// 3) If the configurations passed you can use all of the properties on them without having to worry about some of them not being valid. config.loglevel // Will ALWAYS be valid config.port     // Will ALWAYS be valid config.env      // Will ALWAYS be valid
+// 3) You can use all of the properties on config without worrying about some of them not being valid. config.loglevel // Will ALWAYS be valid config.port     // Will ALWAYS be valid config.env      // Will ALWAYS be valid